 "Credit information" means personal information that includes the following:

-- Information about an individual, like their name and address, that we may use to identify that individual
+information about an individual, like their name, age, address and employment details, that we may use to identify that individual

 "Credit-related information" means credit information, credit eligibility information and related information.